gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "Don't raise your voice to me, whelp."
 Thomas's voice was as sweet as cream.
 "And keep in mind, any conversation I have with the good lieutenant will almost certainly come around to the subject of your left hand.
-Oh yes, I know about that---candlemark is easy to see if you have the right eyes.
+Oh yes, I know about that—candlemark is easy to see if you have the right eyes.
 I'll bet the lieutenant would know what it was.
 As a matter of fact…" Thomas sat back on his haunches, looking thoughtful.
 "As a matter of fact, I'd be surprised if his masters